Whiplash Neck Aches and Pains Recovery: What Helps, What Slows It Down & When to Seek Support

 Fear of aggravation

-None of these mean you won’t recover — they just influence the timeline.
+None of these factors mean you won’t recover; they simply influence the timeline of your healing process.

 What Commonly Helps Recovery (Evidence-Informed)